CloudBoot and Integrated Storage Checklist

 - Start by disabling all hardware passthrough for the HVs and see if the drives appear.
 If they do, then the issue probably lies in the hardware configuration.

-- Contact the OnApp support team supplying detailed hardware description including motherboard, storage controllers, drives attached
+- Contact the OnApp Support team supplying the detailed hardware description including motherboard, storage controllers, drives attached.

 Storage nodes only partially visible:

-- Verify any bonded connections, make sure that all members of the bond are connected to the same logical subnet
+- Verify any bonded connections and make sure that all members of the bond are connected to the same logical subnet.

-- Another possible root of this case might be in not enough free space inside storage controllers especially if over-commit is enabled
+- Another possible root of this case might be not enough free space inside the storage controllers, especially if over-commit is enabled.